wp-plugins/digishop/readme.txt

 * Download expires after 48 hours
 * Download limits: maximum 3 per order
 * Allows functionality the form submission to go in a new window
+* Optional shipping address requirement (both available as a global setting and per individual product)

 <a href="http://orbisius.com/go/intro2site?digishop"
     target="_blank">Free e-book: How to Build a Website Using WordPress: Beginners Guide</a>